Construction Document Organization

 The construction documents serve as a means of obtaining bids from contractors and are used by contractors to obtain price quotes from subcontractors.
 The construction documents define the quantities and qualities of, and relationships among, all materials required to construct a project; they establish the contractual obligations for the University and the contractor, and they define the roles of the construction team members (see 1.4).

 Since the construction documents become part of the legal construction contract, it is extremely important to produce complete and accurate documents.
-When the construction documents are complete, they are subject to code and legal reviews.
+When the construction documents are complete, they are subject to regulatory code and legal reviews.
 Upon completion of reviews and approvals, the construction documents are used to solicit bids in accordance with the procedures described in FM5.

 Within the three types of standard University construction documents – the Long Form, the Brief Form, and the Mini Form – individual construction documents are carefully formatted and organized in several ways.
 Unless specified otherwise, the information in this chapter refers to Long Form construction documents.
 Approved construction document models for each type are located in Part II.